 Be sure to review certificate and degree program-specific admissions requirements, as well as information on tuition and scholarships.
-In 2023, students all who applied for a scholarship were awarded a 75% reduction in tuition.
+In 2024, all students who applied for a scholarship were awarded an 85% reduction in tuition.

 Degree Program Applications

 Application deadlines for degree programs students are: